alxdhuang/alxdhuang.github.io/_drafts/annotations-to-a-tour-of-c-2nd-edition.md

 ---
 layout: post
 title: "Annotations to A Tour of C++, 2nd Edition"
-categories: Annotations Programming
+categories: Annotations IT
-tags: cpp
+tags: cpp stroustrup
 ---

 [*A Tour of C++*, 2nd Edition](http://www.stroustrup.com/tour2.html) (2018) by Bjarne Stroustrup.